Actively Recruiting

 • Having a chronic pain disorder

-• Abandoning the completion of the data collection forms
+• Abandoning completion of data collection forms

 • Having any psychiatric disease

-• Having a visual, hearing, speech, physical or mental disability
+• Having a visual, hearing, speech, physical, or mental disability

 AI-Screening